par-paulreyes/Hireko/README.md

 ♻️ **Service Creation**: Users who desire to render a service may do so by filling in the information needed, which will then be submitted to the admins of the platform for further evaluation with regards to sustainability.

-♻️ **Service Filter and Search Function**: Users may use the search bar and/or the option to find the service they are presently in need of.
+♻️ **Service Filter and Search Function**: Users may use the search bar and/or the filter option to find the service they are presently in need of.

 ♻️ **Profile Overview and Editing**: Users may view and edit their respective personal information to keep their profile up-to-date.